Product Data Management: The Complete Guide for Manufacturers

 What Is Product Data Management?

-Product data management is the discipline of organizing, governing, and maintaining structured product information across a product's full lifecycle, from engineering specifications through commercial content.
-The challenge, and the source of most confusion in this space, is that "product data" means something fundamentally different depending on who is asking.
+Product data management is the discipline of organizing, governing, and maintaining structured product information across a product’s full lifecycle, from engineering specifications through commercial content.
+The challenge is that “product data” means something fundamentally different depending on who is asking.

 Regardless of which type a team is running, any effective product data management system performs five core functions: